UPPMAX/R-python-julia-matlab-HPC/reflections/20231017/README.md

 Unsure if this about mine or Birgittes parts :-|

  * Materials
  * That materials were extensive and provided (both in advance and during the day).
-The break-out sesson was good to let me ask the stupid questions to fellows that could help out or make me catch up.
+The break-out session was good to let me ask the stupid questions to fellows that could help out or make me catch up.

 The goal of the break-out sessions has been achieved :-)